leetal/ios-cmake/README.md

 ## Notes

-Parts of the original toolchain comes from similar project found on code.google.com
+Parts of the original toolchain comes from a similar project found on code.google.com